 For a select few catalogue pretty insta-famous lifestyle sorts of people, it can ultimately turn into a way of generating reasonable income through advertising and sponsorship.
 There can be serious currency in a big following.

 Obviously I have already taken countless photos of my child – undoubtedly the most beautiful and all round best human ever to exist.
 But the newborn image posted on Instagram remains the only image I have publicly shared, and even that I feel conflicted about – one of the most personally meaningful photographs I have ever taken, out there, wide open on super dumb Instagram.
+(I may well remove it at some point).
 These are sensitive individual decisions and there are no clear rights and wrongs.
 As with much in parenting, or so it seems to me in these early weeks, some kind of dim intuitive instinct lights the way.

 But that itself might be considered weird.
 Why would you not want to broadcast this life-changing news?
 Don’t you care about your kid?
 Are you not proud?
 Don’t you want the world to see how proud you are?
 What a terrible uninvolved parent you must be!